06. Seed Processing

 Step 6: Packaging

 Once the seeds have passed extensive quality standards at every stage in the production process, they can finally be weighed, packaged, and labelled with variety information, seed quality, seed size, any applied treatments, and other necessary seed industry information.
+Discover the full process in the video below!

 This is how SESVanderHave products, day in and day out, sugarbeet seed that meets your specific needs.
 SESVanderHave has already brought hundreds of successful varieties onto the market, and will continue to develop many more in the future!